JuliaGraphics/Luxor.jl/docs/src/tutorial/simple-animation.md

 The resulting animation will be 400×400 pixels.

-The `frame()` function (it doesn't have to be called that, but it's a good name), should accept two arguments, a Scene object, and a framenumber (integer).
+To make the graphics, use a function called `frame()` (it doesn't have to be called that, but it's a good name) which accepts two arguments, a Scene object, and a framenumber (integer).

+A movie consists of one or more scenes.
+A scene is an object which determines how many drawings should be made into a sequence.
+The framenumber lets you keep track of where you are in a scene.

+Here's a simple `frame` function which creates a drawing.

+This function is responsible for drawing all the graphics for a single frame.
+The incoming frame number is converted (normalized) to lie between 0 and 1 - ie. between the first frame and the last frame of the scene.
+It's multiplied by 2π and used as input to `rotate`.

+A sequence of drawings will be made, and as the framenumber goes from 1 to `n`, each drawing will be rotated by an increasing angle.
+For example, for a scene with 60 frames, framenumber 30 will set a rotation value of about `2π * 0.5`.

 ```julia
 function frame(scene::Scene, framenumber::Int64)